dennistimmermann/watson-theme/README.md

 ## Installation

+## Using Package Control
+If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Watson Theme via the `Package Control: Install Package` menu item.
+It is listed as `Theme - Watson` in the packages list.

 ### Using Git

 Clone the repo directly into your `Packages` directory and name the folder `Theme - Watson`